 As a contemporary landscape painter I respond to the natural environment as both activist and celebrant.
 Sometimes this will take the form of conveying, via the canvas, my personal sense of awe and deep nourishment found in natural places, or reflecting how the weather dramatically influences the emotional quality of a landscape.
 At other times I am motivated to address environmental issues such as pollution and climate change.

-I am especially interested in the fleeting transitions between day and night and the visual, experiential effects these have upon the senses.
+I am especially interested in the fleeting transitions between day and night and the emotive, visual and experiential effects these have upon the senses.
 I am drawn to elemental interaction within a landscape, earth and wood reflections in water, rain in the air, the multi-varied effects of natural light.
 Wild spaces are my muses and I see nature's endless possibilities offering themselves as subjects to be captured in paint.

 If you are interested in buying my paintings or prints of them, please see the range of work that is still available at the Shop on this website.
-Or for any painting enquiries or commissions, please get in touch.
+Or for any other painting enquiries or commissions, please get in touch.